 custom options with

 customfips.
 You must also enable NSS after enabling FIPS.
-For more information on the FIPS compliance, see the Red Hat website.
+For more information on the FIPS compliance on CentOS, see the equivalent Red Hat documentation.

 You cannot mount a Windows share from a FIPS enabled appliance.
 The mount operation fails and an error message is written to syslog.

 Enabling FIPS mode on the appliance